Daniel Romalotti: Storylines

 In May 2011, Lucy and Delia Abbott, Billy's daughter with his ex-wife Chloe Mitchell, were kidnapped by Lucy's nanny, Jana Hawkes.
 Daniel came clean to both Billy and Victoria about being Lucy's biological father.
 Daniel then signed away his parental rights, despite the objections of an angry and outraged Phyllis, who wanted custody of Lucy herself, now that she knew that Billy got the baby off the black market.
 Daniel tried to reason with his mother that he was doing the right thing and that Lucy was with parents that love her.
 Phyllis, however, refused to listen to Daniel, and she vowed to fight for custody of her granddaughter.
 On June 17, 2011, Daisy was awarded custody of Lucy with the judge overruling the Abbott's adoption.
 Daniel was livid at his mother for what she did, and he disowned her.
 On July 7, 2011, Daniel kissed Lily at Jimmy's Bar, not knowing that Cane was watching.
 On August 18, 2011, Lily helped Daniel celebrate his birthday with her brother, Devon Winters, Noah Newman and his friend Hunter, and Kevin and his "sister" (Michael Baldwin's half sister who Kevin treats as a sister), Eden Baldwin, at Jimmy's Bar.
 Lily then took Daniel back to the Athletic Club where she rented a room for the two of them, making it clear that she wanted to pursue a romantic relationship with him.
 While they were half-naked and making out on the bed, Lily began to flash back to her life with Cane, and she told Daniel that she couldn't have sex with him, and she walked out.

 The next day, Lily went to Daniel's apartment to apologize for leading him to believe that she wanted something that she really wasn't sure that she wanted.
-During their heartfelt talk, the two got caught up in the moment and made love.
+During their heartfelt talk, the two got caught up in the moment and had sex.
 Daniel told her that he wasn't expecting it, but it just felt right, and she agreed with him.
 However, Daniel hurt his budding relationship with Lily when he told her father, Neil, that Lily was allowing Cane to visit their children again.
 Neil then berated Lily for allowing Cane back into her life.
 Angered that Daniel would tattle on her to her father, she told him that she wanted him to stay away from her.
 Cane and Lily would later reunite, much to Daniel's dismay.
 On November 8, 2011 Daniel finds out from Daisy that Avery Bailey Clark is his aunt.
 Unhappy over Lily's decision to stay with Cane despite his warnings, Daniel turns to Eden Baldwin, who is unhappy over her former boyfriend Noah Newman not wanting to be with her anymore, as a shoulder to cry on.
 Both talk about their broken relationships, and their friendship becomes something more.